-If the cost of processing a FOIA request is expected to exceed \$50.00 based on a good-faith calculation, or if the requestor has not paid in full for a previously granted request, the township may require a good-faith deposit pursuant to Section 4 of this policy before processing the request.
+If the cost of processing a FOIA request is expected to exceed \$50.00 based on a good-faith calculation, or if the requestor has not paid in full for a previously granted request, the township may require a good-faith deposit pursuant to section 2-364(d) of the Commerce Charter Township Code before processing the request.

 In making the request for a good-faith deposit the FOIA coordinator shall provide the requestor with a detailed itemization of the allowable costs estimated to be incurred by the township to process the request and also provide a best efforts estimate of a time frame it will take the township to provide the records to the requestor.
 The best efforts estimate shall be nonbinding on the township.
-It shall be made in good faith and shall be reasonably accurate, given the nature of the request in the particular instance, so as to provide the requested records in a manner based on the public policy expressed by Section 1 of the FOIA.
+It shall be made in good faith and shall be reasonably accurate, given the nature of the request in the particular instance, so as to provide the requested records in a manner based on the public policy expressed by section 1 of the FOIA.

-When a request is denied or denied in part:
+(2) When a request is denied or denied in part:

-If the request is denied or denied in part, the FOIA coordinator shall issue a Notice of Denial which shall provide in the applicable circumstance:
+If the request is denied or denied in part, the FOIA coordinator shall issue a notice of denial which shall provide in the applicable circumstance:

-- An explanation as to why a requested public record is exempt from disclosure; or - A certificate that the requested record does not exist under the name or description provided by the requestor, or another name reasonably known by the township; or - An explanation or description of the public record or information within a public record that is separated or deleted from the public record; and - An explanation of the person's right to submit an appeal of the denial to either the office of the township FOIA coordinator or seek judicial review in the Oakland County Circuit Court; and - An explanation of the right to receive attorneys' fees, costs, and disbursements as well actual or compensatory damages, and punitive damages of \$1,000, should they prevail in Circuit Court.
+- An explanation as to why a requested public record is exempt from disclosure; or - A certificate that the requested record does not exist under the name or description provided by the requestor, or another name reasonably known by the township; or - An explanation or description of the public record or information within a public record that is separated or deleted from the public record; and - An explanation of the person's right to submit an appeal of the denial to either the office of the township FOIA coordinator or seek judicial review in the Oakland County circuit court; and - An explanation of the right to receive attorneys' fees, costs, and disbursements as well actual or compensatory damages, and punitive damages of \$1,000, should they prevail in circuit court.

-The Notice of Denial shall be signed by the FOIA coordinator.
+The notice of denial shall be signed by the FOIA coordinator.

-If a request does not sufficiently describe a public record, the FOIA coordinator may, instead of issuing a Notice of Denial, indicate that the request is deficient, seek clarification or amendment of the request by the person making the request.
-Any clarification or amendment will be considered a new request subject to the timelines described in this Section.
+If a request does not sufficiently describe a public record, the FOIA coordinator may, instead of issuing a notice of denial, indicate that the request is deficient, seek clarification or amendment of the request by the person making the request.
+Any clarification or amendment will be considered a new request subject to the timelines described in this section.

-Requests to inspect public records:
+(3) Requests to inspect public records: